Types of Mortgages

 Line of Credit (LOC)

 Line of Credit (LOC) also known as Home Equity Line of Credit (HELOC) is a special type of credit line, secured by the equity in the borrower’s home.
 The lender sets a maximum amount that the borrower can draw down, and the entire amount of the loan is not advanced in contrast with regular loans.
 On a LOC you pay ‘interest only’ on what you actually draw down.
+New mortgage rules, introduced in 2012 now cap the maximum line of credit at 65% of the lending value.
 It is re-advanceable so you may draw down the funds and then pay them back and then draw them down again.
 The interest rate fluctuates with prime rate and is usually set at Prime rate plus a specified percentage.

 - Sophisticated borrowers with moderate to high risk tolerance